IvanLudvig/IvanLudvig.github.io/travel/_posts/2024-02-26-rota-vicentina.md

 [Rota Vicentina (Fisherman's trail)](https://rotavicentina.com/en/fishermens-trail/#filter=r-fullyTranslatedLangus-){:target="_blank"}  is a coastal trail in Portugal with a total length of 226km, split into 13 steps.
 I walked 4 steps in 2 days: walking _Porto Covo – Vila Nova de Milfontes – Almograve_ on the first day, and then _Almograve – Zambujeira do Mar – Odeceixe_ on the second.
 This was my first proper long hike.

 I reached the starting point Porto Covo by bus from Lisbon (Rede Expressos) and started walking the next morning.
-I didn't book accommodation in advance because I wasn't sure were I would end up at the end of the day and I saw that options were available.
+I didn't book accommodation in advance because I wasn't sure where I would end up at the end of the day and I saw that options were available.
 I wasn't even sure how long I would be walking for, but presumed 3 days.
 Since my experience was solitary and quiet, this post will use few words.

 At the start of each day I ensured to have equal amounts of water and wine, and proceeded to walk South.